Swing vote: Demographics within the United States

 Among people who identify as gay and bisexual, men's support for Democratic candidates in the 1990s Congressional elections (held every two years from 1990 to 1998) was more consistent than women's.
-Across these five elections, men's support ranged from 67 percent to 75 percent, while women's support ranged from 53 percent to 82 percent.
+Across these five elections, men's support ranged from 67% to 75%, while women's support ranged from 53% to 82%.
 This suggests that lesbian and bisexual women may be more likely swing voters, at least over time, if not necessarily for any given election.
 There are also differences by state: "California GLB voters are more likely to identify as 'Independent' than are GLB voters nationally, and therefore have a greater potential to play the role of a swing vote in a close election."

 In the 2020 election, 30% of voters were considered swing voters.
 The swing votes in this election demographically were younger, ideologically moderate, disengaged in politics.
 Political apathy also plays a part in identifying swing voters.
-24 percent of swing voters did not vote in the 2016 election and 22 percent did not vote in the 2018 election.
+24% of swing voters did not vote in the 2016 election and 22% did not vote in the 2018 election.
 18-29 year olds were the age group that had the highest percentage of swing voters - there was about the same number of swing voters as there were "decided voters".
-In the oldest age group of 65 and older, only 22 percent are considered swing voters.
-Another important datapoint from the 2020 election was that 39% of Swing Voters say they are paying "a lot" of attention to politics, compared to the 68% of decided voters that pay attention.
+In the oldest age group of 65 and older, only 22% are considered swing voters.
+Another important data point from the 2020 election was that 39% of Swing Voters say they are paying "a lot" of attention to politics, compared to the 68% of decided voters that pay attention.

+In the 2024 election, the Donald Trump political victory highlights how new voter groups can emerge that had been nearly unseen before.
+What now looks like a new group called "Barstool Conservatives" would have been seen prior to the election as "swing voters" given their youth which would imply liberalism but male gender which would imply conservatism.
+But the continuing relevance of Donald Trump in American politics through the 2024 election, and potentially the future, highlights how a hypothetical "swing voter" can become the base demographic of a candidate almost instantaneously.